Call for Papers: Wounds, Torture, and the Grotesque

 Hortulus invites full-length articles which consider these themes either individually or in tandem.
 We particularly encourage the submission of proposals that take a strongly theoretical and/or interdisciplinary approach, and that examine new and previously unconsidered aspects of these subjects.
 Possible topics may be drawn from any discipline: history, art history, archaeology, literature, linguistics, music, theology, etc. Work from every interpretive angle is encouraged – memory, gender, historiography, medievalism, consilience, etc. Most importantly, we seek engaging, original work that contributes to our collective understanding of the medieval era.

 Contributions should be in English and roughly 6,000 – 12,000 words, including all documentation and citational apparatus; book reviews are typically between 500-1,000 words but cannot exceed 2,000.
-All notes must be endnotes, and a bibliography must be included; submission guidelines can be found on our website at hortulus-journal.com.
+All notes must be endnotes, and a bibliography must be included; submission guidelines can be found here.
 Contributions may be submitted to firstname.lastname@example.org and are due February 15, 2013.
-If you are interested in submitting to the journal but would need additional time to prepare your work, please send a query email with details about your project and a predicted timeline for submission.
 Queries about submissions or the journal more generally can also be sent to this address.